 Faces of Death, for all of its trickery, contains some very real graphic footage.
 To this day, I still see some of the scenes in my mind, particularly when I hear the evening news or see a car accident.
 For anyone considering renting it, you will be forever changed after watching.
 It is really quite unlike anything you will ever see.
 As a kid, I didn’t know that this stuff was mostly staged, and the thought of seeing “the real deal” led to me getting copies of the various sequels and the countless imitators, but after a while, I sort of grew out of that stage.

 A brand new high definition transfer was made with new material and a 5.1 digital soundtrack.
-In his review, Screen Anarchy’s Ard Vijn was dismissive of the film, remarking that “many of the segments have lost their ability to shock, or can easily be recognized as fake by today’s more media-savvy audience.
+In his analysis, Screen Anarchy’s Ard Vijn was dismissive of the film, remarking that “many of the segments have lost their ability to shock, or can easily be recognized as fake by today’s more media-savvy audience.
 Interesting as a curious bit of film history, but nothing more.”
 Gröss remarks that after studying Binder’s case, he has concluded even “when we die, it isn’t really the end” as “the soul in each of us remains a traveller forever”.

 The only emotion I had was one that I had never TRULY felt before…empathy.
 I felt sickened for the families of the people who I was watching.
 I felt like crying because there was nothing I could do.
 For those people whose faces appeared on the screen, peace had finally come.
 I walked around for two days unable to erase the images from my mind.
 I saw this film by accident (my brother and a friend were watching it, I walked in thinking it was “Children of the Corn” and somehow stayed glued to the couch until the last credits rolled).